hapax/hapax.github.io/assets/simple-physics.md

 (b) Conclude that when $R\gg r$, the scattering cross-section $\sigma
 \approx \pi R^2$.

+(c) Model humans and elephants as spheres.
+There are around $4 \times 10^5$ elephants left in the world.
+Assume they are distributed at random, and you move in a straight line without deviating when you spot an elephant, roughly how many elephants would you expect to collide with in a lifetime?

 ---

 where $\sigma$ is your *cross-section* in the direction of motion.